1Where are your treatment centers located?

 - Many clients are able to have costs covered by their insurance.
 We also have financial assistance available for qualified candidates.

-- We offer both 12 Step and non-12 Step approaches in our program.
+- Treatment may include 12 Step and non-12 Step approaches in our program.
 Most treatment centers are oriented one way or the other.

 - We don’t take a punitive approach to treatment.
 We don’t confiscate cell phones or computers.
 We don’t ask clients to clean toilets or scrub floors.
 We believe that addiction is compromising enough without pushing our clients into submission.
 We rebuild the individual’s psychological and mental aspects through an approach built on a practice of therapy, process groups, mindfulness training, and esteem-building.

-- We offer alternatives that our unique in the industry including Dharma and LGBTQ-affirmative tracks.
+- Alternatives that our unique in the industry include Dharma and LGBTQ-affirmative tracks.

 - While our service may be clinical, our spaces aren’t.
 Our treatment centers are designed to be comfortable and urban hip, spaces our clients enjoy being in.

 - The security and privacy of our clients is of utmost importance.

 - there are a range of housing and amenities options.
 We also offer transitional and extended care housing.